 This document outlines the procedure for certification, de-certification and performance monitoring for each reserve category.
+This standard applies to all Generators except for standalone Battery Energy Storage Facilities and Demand Response, unless otherwise agreed with SO.

 2.2 NORMATIVE/INFORMATIVE REFERENCES